zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 ```

 As you can see the cache is saved with a unique key as a function of the runner operating system, the Python version and a hash of the
-'pyproject.toml'.
-As a consequence the cache can be invalidated by changing the 'pyproject.toml'.
+`pyproject.toml`.
+As a consequence the cache can be invalidated by changing the `pyproject.toml`.

 {% include note.html content="Unfortunately, this caching action currently does not give the user control over the exact
 moment in the pipeline when the cache is written to.
 As things currently stand, if there is no cache-hit then the cache entry is created